-- 10 Select the end date for your report from the End Date box.
+- Select the end date for your report from the End Date box.
 You can select Today or Until.
 To define a fixed end date, follow these steps: - a Select Until from the End Date box.
 This shows a date box next to the End Date box. - b Click the calendar symbol in the date box. - c Select the desired date.
 Note that the date must not be in the future. - 11 Do any of the following: - Public Report: Select this box to make the report public, otherwise the report is private. - Visible for: This option is only available if Public Report is selected.
 If selected, you can choose which groups can access the report.
 If unselected, only the user who created the report can access it. - Editable for: This option is only available if Public Report is selected.
+By default, this box has all groups selected which have the Create Public right.
+To allow members of groups without this right to edit this report, select the desired groups.
 If selected, you can choose which groups can edit the report.
-If unselected, only the user who created the report can modify it. - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report. - Save As and Run: Click this button to run and save the report.
+If unselected, only the user who created the report can modify it. - Show in Subcategories: Select this box to make the report accessible for subcategories of the category it was created in. - Preview: Click this button to run the report without saving the report or closing the dialog. - Run: Click this button to run the report and close the dialog without saving the report. - Save As and Run: Click this button to run and save the report.
 The dialog will close.

 NOTE To allow the Trend report to perform its calculations, it is essential that you always use Replace when editing a requirement.
-For further information about Replace and Update, see chapter "Explaining Update and Delete Functions" on page 76.
+For further information about Replace and Update, see chapter "Explaining Update and Delete Functions" on page 83.